Noam-Diamant/FVS/README.md

 ## Running instructions

 In this section there are general running instructions for the entire project:

+First, in line 36, change the value of runPart to the number 2,3 or 4 (if you don't do this, a part will be run in the program that will ask you for input for these values), other values are not correct.
+This value will determine the part of the project that will run.

-First, you must insert in line 37 in the main.py file the file path of the Sokoban board in XSB format.
+In addition, you must insert in line 37 in the main.py file the file path of the Sokoban board in XSB format.
 Leave the letter r as it appears in the example, and put your path inside the brackets.
 The file should have a txt extension.
 Example of a proper path:

 r"C:\Users\Lenovo\Documents\aaa.txt"